Nuffield Australia 2015 Scholar

 Dyer’s data farm

-Data driven technologies have revolutionised all industries in which they’ve been adopted, and agriculture is no exception according to 2015 Nuffield Australia Scholar Jonathan Dyer.
+Data driven technologies have revolutionised all industries in which they’ve been adopted, and agriculture is no exception according to 2015 scholar Jonathan Dyer.

 “I could see digital technology coming into farming in Australia, and I realised that very few farmers have the technology background that I do, having studied and worked in IT,” Mr Dyer said.